VinGarcia/jSpy/README.md

 In future this should change so it looks prettier than it is now.

-# Talkin Matchers
+## Pattern Matching

-A Talkin Matcher works like an extended Regular Expression.
+The JSpy Matcher construct works like an extended Regular Expression.
 It was made to deal with [Natural language texts][NLP] and so it is quite more complex and inefficient than a normal RegExp.